RayKlefstad/ICS45c/README.md

 ```

 If you accidentally (or intentionally) checked out this branch before the official release of the homework,
 you may have an old version.
-So just to be safe, you can pull the most recent version with:
+In that case, you can pull the most recent version with:

 ```bash
 git pull